|

 "The

-sweet, dear darling has an air,
+sweet, dear darling has an air,so innocent and charming;

 I'll bet she chases butterflies,